DaveWoodCom/XCGLogger/README.md

 #####By: Dave Wood, Cerebral Gardens http://www.cerebralgardens.com/

 ###tl;dr
 A debug log framework for use in Swift projects.
-Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information, such as the date, function name, filename and line number.
+Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information such as the date, function name, filename and line number.

 Go from this: